-You can give an online lecture using Canvas Conferences (BigBlueButton).
+You can give an online lecture using BigBlueButton (Conferences).
 As a teacher in the Canvas course, you have full control over your online lectures.
+We strongly recommend hosting sessions of 100 users (or less), as performance will degrade if you have a larger number of participants.

 - Video and audio communication to give a personal touch.